 Technology today has made it not only possible, but very efficient to work virtually—i.e. work with another person who is not in the same office, city, state, or even country!
-This is done via computer, the internet, fax, email, online instant messaging, regular mail and phone.
+This is done mostly via computer, email, and phone.

 A Virtual Assistant (VA) is a business owner who specializes in handling the administrative and online marketing needs of clients – from a distance.
 There are no geographical boundaries that would keep a VA from being able to work with you.

 The benefits of working with a VA include not having the expenses or headaches associated with hiring an employee, such as the need to provide office space, office equipment, consistent work, and benefits.
 When employees are hired, it’s also necessary to administer payroll, pay taxes, and pay for “down time” – time spent on breaks, at lunch, etc. These costs add up quickly.